byteface/package/README.md

 	- solves the issue of a users not knowing localhost:5000 and saving to having to provide a server

-2. Use Github actions to run pyinstaller and build the app/exe files. which then uploads them to the release page
+2. Use Github actions to run pyinstaller and build app/exe files for linux/mac/windows. which then uploads them to the release page

 	- solves the issue of making bundles per platform. i.e. linux/mac/windows (as you can't make an exe from a mac for example)